top of page

 Sometimes I spend several days not leaving the house, except for evening walks with my dog.
 Is it reclusive to enjoy living slowly and quietly, away from the rushing world?

-When my ambition or ego is screaming for validation or trying to trick me into believing that I need to be MORE, I have to get tough.
+When my ambition or ego is screaming for validation or tricking me into believing that I need to be MORE, I have to get tough.
 I send this ego to the naughty corner.
 It isn't allowed to share on social media - no glossy photo, no sharply edited reel.
 It doesn’t get to be showy or take centre stage.
 There’s no audience.

-Instead I’ll open a journal, find a blank page and write a poem, let my mind roam free, find the perfect words without the aid of technology.
+Instead I’ll open a journal, find a blank page, write a poem and let my mind roam free.
 I’ll rewrite it until it fits.
 I close the journal.
 And there it stays.
 Other times I will bake a whole cake for no occasion.
 Just for me.
-Or I’ll sit in the garden and watch the butterflies and bees dance upon the wildflowers, untouched by the unmowed lawn.
-In life’s moments and experiences - the rebellion is about keeping it just for you.
+Or I’ll sit in the garden and watch the butterflies and bees dance upon the wildflowers, untouched by the unmown lawn.

 We do have a choice in this ever-shifting world.
 We can become disconnected to the innate parts of who we are and the natural environment that we inhabit.
 We can continue to get sucked into the vortex.